MesfinD/HPC/_episodes/040-scheduler.md

 > ## Job environment variables (compute nodes)
 >
-> When PBS runs a job, it sets a number of environment variables for the job.
+> When SLURM runs a job, it sets a number of environment variables for the job.
 > One of these will let us check which compute nodes have been assigned to our job.
-> The `PBS_HOSTFILE` variable is set to the name of the file containing the list of
+> The `SBATCH_HOSTFILE` variable is set to the name of the file containing the list of
 > compute nodes assigned to our job.
-> Using the `PBS_HOSTFILE` variable,
+> Using the `SBATCH_HOSTFILE` variable,
 > modify your job so that it prints the list of compute nodes assigned to our job.
 {: .challenge}

 > ## Job environment variables (directory)
 >
-> A key job enviroment variable in PBS is `PBS_O_WORKDIR` that contains the path of
+> A key job enviroment variable in PBS is `SBATCH_O_WORKDIR` that contains the path of
 > the directory from which the job was submitted.
 To understand why this is important
 > modify your job submission script to print out the directory that it runs in by
 > default by using the `pwd` command (this prints the current working directory).
 >
-> Now, use the `PBS_O_WORKDIR` environment within your job script to make sure that
+> Now, use the `SBATCH_O_WORKDIR` environment within your job script to make sure that
 > the commands you are using run in the directory that you submitted the job from
 > and verify that this has worked using `pwd` again.
 {: .challenge}